SahithyaKamalapadu99/HeartDisease_dataset/README.md

 ## Notes

-- Ensure all models are placed in the /models directory.
+- Ensured all models are placed in the /models directory.
-- Static files must be in the /static directory with appropriate subfolders for CSS, JS, and images.